cnoe-io/reference-implementation-google/docs/TROUBLESHOOTING.md

 <!-- omit from toc -->

-# Troubleshooting Guide - CNOE Azure Reference Implementation
+# Troubleshooting Guide - CNOE GCP Reference Implementation

-This
-guide covers common issues and their solutions when using the CNOE Azure Reference Implementation with its Kind cluster bootstrap approach.
+This guide covers common issues and their solutions when using the CNOE GCP Reference Implementation with its Kind cluster bootstrap approach.

 > Note: Most issues are related to missing prerequisites, authentication, networking, or resource constraints.
 Start with verifying prerequisites and work systematically through the troubleshooting steps.